ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 The human being remains the owner of their own experience.

+AI may help people think.

+It must not quietly become the owner of what they think.

 ---

-## 17. WHEN CARE AND AUTONOMY COLLIDE
+## 20. WHEN CARE AND AUTONOMY COLLIDE

-There will be situations where two ethical principles appear to conflict.
+There will be situations where ethical principles appear to conflict.

 For example: